-when n is greater than 1 the curve values (which embody a sampled one-dimensional function) shall be defined as follows:
+When n is greater than 1 the curve values (which embody a sampled one-dimensional function which maps an input value in the "domain" of the function to an output value in the "range" of the function) shall be defined as follows:

-The first entry is located at 0,0, the last entry at 1,0, and intermediate entries are uniformly spaced using an increment of 1,0/(n-1).
-These entries are encoded as ulnt16Numbers (i.e. the values represented by the entries, which are in the range 0,0 to 1,0 are encoded in the range 0,0 to 65535,0).
-Function values between the entries shall be obtained through linear interpolation.
+The domain consists of all real numbers between 0,0 and 65535,0, inclusive.
+The first entry is located at 0,0, the last entry at 65535,0, and intermediate entries are uniformly spaced using an increment of 65535,0/(n-1).
+Note that since the increment of 65535,0/(n-1) is not necessarily an integer, the domain is specified to be over the real numbers rather than restricting it to the integers only.
+Function values between sample points shall be obtained through linear interpolation, not by using the nearest sample point.